sheilasaia/p-cycling-in-stream-biofilms/README.md

 The latest version of the R programming lanugage is required to run the R scripts in this repository.
 R can be downloaded  for free here: [https://www.r-project.org/](https://www.r-project.org/).
 Microsoft Excel is required to open .xlsx files.

 **Standards and calibration information, if appropriate:**<br>
-Information on calibrations are included in the 'Raw Data' section of this ReadMe file.
+Information on calibrations are included in the 'Raw Data' section of this README file.

 **Environmental/experimental conditions:**<br>
 See the associated Freshwater Science journal article for a full description of the environmental and experimental conditions used while collecting these data.